 A single day course offered by the Singapore Management University (SMU) can help professionals to gain an understanding of the blockchain technology and its applications in the world of business.

-The course allows students to become familiar with several use cases on the adoption of the blockchain technology.
+The course allows students to become familiar with several use cases on the adoption of blockchain technology.
 Also, learners can learn how to design a blockchain solution for the business.

 Course fee: $856 per participant